Updated: August 23, 2019

-Hangouts meet is online meeting application that’s in the same general category as GoToMeeting.
+Hangouts Meet is an online meeting application that’s in the same general category as GoToMeeting.
 In fact, we wrote a comparison of Hangouts Meet and GoToMeeting after Hangouts Meet was released in 2017.

 Hangouts meet is included in the price of G Suite.
 A Hangouts Meet meeting is very easy to set up.
 Surprisingly, Hangouts Meet does not seem to have gotten much coverage in the online press.

 Current G Suite users can go to https://meet.google.com to launch a meeting.
-Unlike Hangouts Chat which can be enabled/disabled by user, Hangouts Meet is always on for all G Suite users.
+Unlike Hangouts Chat, which can be enabled/disabled per user, Hangouts Meet is always on for all G Suite users.